These tahini and olive oil chocolate chunk cookies are amazing! They’re big, soft, chewy and absolutely delicious, full of healthy fats.

 - Use good quality instant coffee granules if you don’t have espresso powder.

-- Use your favorite chocolate bar instead of chocolate chips.
+- Use your favorite chocolate bar instead of chocolate chips (chopping the chocolate will produce both big chunks and trimmings each of which flavors the cookie in a different way).
 The result will be so much better!

 - Reserve some pieces of chopped chocolate to place on top of each cookie for a better look.